deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 that Regaari had simply never turned his thoughts to humans as engineers, builders and inventors.

-He was still ruminating on the fallen suit when Warhorse moved, slowly raising his hand to the communicator on his shoulder.
+He was still ruminating on the fallen suit when WARHORSE moved, slowly raising his hand to the communicator on his shoulder.

 "STAINLESS," he said, voice thick with emotion.
 "WARHORSE.
 THOR is KIA.